99.9%

 Additional payroll cost-cutting decisions are

+expected.
 Much like Boeing that has

 recently announced a 10% workforce cut, questions